 \subsection{Friedmann equation in torsion cosmology with cosmological constant}

-The foundation of modern cosmology is based on the basic principles of cosmology, i.e., the universe is homogeneous and isotropic at large scales.
-The Friedmann-Lematre-Robertson-Walker (FLRW) metric is appropriate to describe this situation in the universe, and read
+The foundation of modern cosmology is based on the basic principles of cosmology, i.e., the Universe is homogeneous and isotropic at large scales \cite{Cao2019SR,Qi2019PRD}.
+The Friedmann-Lematre-Robertson-Walker (FLRW) metric which is appropriate to describe a homogeneous and isotropic universe, read as

-where $a(t)$ is the scale factor, and $k$ is dimensionless curvature taking one of three values $\{-1, 0, 1\}$ corresponding to a close, flat and open Universe.
+where $a(t)$ is the scale factor, and $k$ is dimensionless curvature taking one of three values $\{-1, 0, 1\}$ corresponding to a close, flat and open universe.